 I was standing in line yesterday buying groceries.
-The person in front of me was not only paying in cash, they had pulled out a mix of nickels and pennies to hit the exact change number.
+The person in front of me was not only paying in cash, but they also pulled out a mix of nickels and pennies to hit the exact change number.

 I looked at this and thought, “That’s really a simple sale.”
 The clerk says, “You owe us $45.42,” and the customer puts the exact amount on the counter.
 Or swipes their card.
 There’s nothing more to collect.
 No late payments.
 No reason for the store to call the customer weeks later.